Pharmaceuticals: Regulatory Agencies

 The State Institute for Drug Control (SIDC) is a part of the Ministry of Health of the Slovak Republic and is responsible for ensuring the surveillance of the quality and safety of medicinal products.
 SIDC supervises pharmacies and controls advertisements of medicinal products.

 The Ministry of Health is concerned with matters relating to healthcare and health insurance in Slovenia.
 The ministry monitors the nation's health programs and health measures to be taken in the event of natural disasters.
 It also protects the population against diseases and other health problems, especially pertaining to environmental harms like toxic water or waste.

 South Korea's Ministry of Food and Drug Safety (MFDS) seeks to secure national health and safety of its citizens, mainly through its operations in the food and drug industries.
 This is done through the enhancement of risk management systems, tightened safety control, and reform on safety regulations.
 The site provides information on the ministry's projects, relative market news, and economic statistics.

-The Swiss Agency for Therapeutic Products (Swissmedic) ensures that authorized therapeutic products are of high quality, effective, and safe.
-Its goal is to protect the health of humans and animals and to also safeguard Switzerland as a location for industry and research.
+The Swiss Agency for Therapeutic Products (Swissmedic) ensures that authorized therapeutic products are high quality, effective, and safe.
+Its goal is to protect the health of humans and animals and to safeguard Switzerland as a location for industry and research.
 Their site provides the latest news in the Swiss therapeutic industry and information on licensing, authorizations, market surveillance, and legal matters.